Back to Articles

 For UK businesses, the complexity is compounded by the variety of vendors typically involved in a modern technology estate.
 You may have contracts with internet service providers, telephone system suppliers, managed IT support providers, cloud service vendors, printer and copier leasing companies, CCTV and access control providers, cabling contractors, and software licence resellers.
 Each of these contracts has its own terms, notice periods, transfer provisions, and early termination clauses.
 Managing them all simultaneously while also running your business requires careful planning, detailed record-keeping, and — ideally — expert guidance.

 This guide walks you through the entire process of managing IT vendor contracts during an office relocation, from initial audit through to post-move optimisation.
+Whether you are moving a team of ten or an enterprise of five hundred, the principles remain the same: start early, document everything, negotiate assertively, and treat the move as an opportunity to improve your technology landscape rather than simply replicate it.

 73%